joshnuss/xml_builder/README.md

 ## Installation

-Add dependency to your project's `mix.exs`
+Add dependency to your project's `mix.exs`:

 ```elixir
 def deps do